Ash2112-Hash/Hip-Implant-Verifier/README.md

 ![image](https://user-images.githubusercontent.com/59580503/172062408-1464ea34-9a51-4147-90eb-855359fe8190.png)

 The current iteration of DPV utilizes properties of a Hip Implant to verify if the chosen design paramters of the appliance will be functional for the patient.
+Feel free to modify the properties to suite your chosen appliance.